solo-io/workshops/gloo-edge/gloo-edge/README.md

 And **httpbin**:

-> Since you are using self-signed certificates, you need to allow insecure sever connection when using SSL with *-k*
+> Since you are using self-signed certificates, you need to allow insecure server connection when using SSL with *-k*

 ```
 curl -k $APP_URL/not-secured/get